It’s basically July, which can mean only one thing…it’s time to start talking about Mickey’s Not So Scary Halloween Party at Magic Kingdom.

 Hocus Pocus Villains Spelltacular

-It’s an incredibly fun blend of singing, dancing, and special effects featuring the Sanderson Sisters from Hocus Pocus returning to the land of the living to throw an eerie Halloween party with a roster of some of Disney’s spookiest villains.
+The show is an incredibly fun blend of singing, dancing, and special effects featuring the Sanderson Sisters from Hocus Pocus, who are returning to the land of the living to throw an eerie Halloween party with a roster of some of Disney’s spookiest villains.

-The 20-minute show is packed with action and just the right length.
+The 20-minute show is packed with plenty of action and “feels” like it’s the perfect length.

 I like to end the night with the 12am show.